The Viking Sagas (BBC The Viking Sagas Documentary)

 Only the identity of an author who is believed to have written ‘Egil’s saga’, namely Snorri Sturluson, is somehow credited, as he was the descendant of the saga’s heroic figure.
 Nonetheless, whether or not Sturluson wrote ‘Egil’s saga’ remains a debatable matter among many scholars.

 Nowadays, this literary heritage is still present among Icelanders, as one tenth of Iceland’s population already published a book.
 The Icelandic language is descended from the Old West Norse dialect of the Old Norse language that the first Norwegian settlers brought with them in Iceland during the end of the 9th century when they started to colonise the coastal areas.
+At the same time though, it is important to mention that Icelandic also has a considerable amount of Gaelic words (not only limited to place names).

 - BBC Four – The Viking Sagas on www.bbc.co.uk